kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 kili = Kili()
 ```
 ## Exporting assets and labels one by one
+To retrieve all assets of a project one by one, you can perform the following steps:

 ### Exporting the latests labels per asset
  1. First fetch the assets: